 Well it wouldn’t be a Wimbledon tennis party without Union Jack flags and bunting.
 These excellent value Union Jack flags for 30p each and because they’re made of PVC they’re waterproof so perfect for the British weather.

-I thought it would be a quirky idea to use a ping pong table or to use a Grass Print Wimbledon Party Tablecover for the buffet or food table.
-Even better, but a bit more expensive, is this quirky Wimbledon artificial grass table runner and it will look fab decorated with the food and a few tennis balls, Wimbledon tennis flags and union jack flags.
+I thought it would be a quirky idea to use a ping pong table or to use a Wimbledon artificial grass table runner for the buffet or food table.
+It will look fab decorated with the food and a few tennis balls, Wimbledon tennis flags and union jack flags.

 Wimbledon Tennis Party Tableware